wqxhouse/Kaboom/README.md

 Bombs Away!

-This is a course project made in CSE 125 @ UCSD in the course of 10 weeks from concept to completion.
+This is a course project made in CSE 125 @ UCSD in the course for 10 weeks from concept to completion.

 Check out the game in action here: https://www.youtube.com/watch?v=nPgTGf4SnZw